Ezevictoronyedikachi/Ezevictoronyedikachi/README.md

 - 👋 Hi, I’m @Ezevictoronyedikachi
-- 👀 I’m interested in web development
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning Data Analysis
-- 💞️ I’m looking to collaborate on front-end development project
+- 💞️ I’m looking to collaborate on any data analysis project
-- 📫 How to reach me: www.facebook.com/ezevictoronyedikachi2017@gmail.com, www.twitter.com/@EzeVict22423521. ezevictoronyedikachi2017@gmail.com
+- 📫 How to reach me: www.facebook.com/ezevictoronyedikachi2017@gmail.com, ezevictoronyedikachi2017@gmail.com

 <!---
 Ezevictoronyedikachi/Ezevictoronyedikachi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.